 In Volume 19, no. 2 of Resource Links, Carolyn Chung writes:

 “Seas of South Africa is an exciting and fast-paced story from beginning to end.
 With a lively yet straightforward writing style….[and] thrilling action….[it is] a fun and interesting read….a fantastic and educational book in an exciting series that would appeal to a wide range of readers….”

-Seas of South Africa has also been selected by Resource Links for their list of “The Year’s Best 2013.”
+Me & Mr. Bell was also chosen by Resource Links for their list of “The Year’s Best 2013.“

 Check out this review of Me & Mr. Bell in CM Magazine.
 Here’s an excerpt:

 “Me & Mr. Bell would be a great addition to a classroom library and history lesson.
 Roy has created a fantastic story….The story is inspirational and leaves an impression that will not be soon forgotten: trust in your own abilities, and you will go far.
 Highly Recommended.”

 In Volume 30 of The Nashwaak Review, Trevor Sawler writes that Me & Mr. Bell is: